TodePond/TodePondDotCom/sky/do-stupid-things/readme.md

 When I die!
 I'll not regret! doing stupid things!

-I'll regret not doing enough!
+I'll regret! not doing! enough!

 <br>